 La traviata | Scottish Opera

-Her recordings include A Century of Song, Vol. 2 & Vol.4 for Vivat with renowned accompanist Malcolm Martineau, Rimsky-Korsakov Romances for Stone Records with Sergey Rybin (a Sunday Times ‘Album of the Week’), Songs by Scriabin for Decca’s complete piano anthology of his music with Valentina Lisitsa and Woolf Works with Royal Ballet, now available on Opus Arte DVD.
+Her recordings and broadcasts include Shostakovich Symphony No. 14 with the Southbank Sinfonia and Emma Khovanschina with the BBC Symphony Orchestra (BBC Radio 3), Decades – A Century of Song, Vols 2 and 4 for Vivat CD, Rimsky-Korsakov Romances for Stone Records (a Sunday Times ‘Album of the Week’), Songs by Scriabin for Decca’s complete piano anthology of his music, BBC Radio 3’s Big Chamber Day and The Royal Ballet’s Woolf Works, now available on Opus Arte DVD.